drdhaval2785/github_issue_backup/readme.md

 # What does this program do:
+Ever wanted to store all the discussion on your github repositories ?
+If yes, this is the tool for you !
 This command fetches the issues and comments from your github repository and stores it in a `.txt` file for backup.
 It also displays it in an HTML file which looks similar to GitHub environment, e.g. [text file](http://drdhaval2785.github.io/github_issue_backup/sanskrit-lexicon/CORRECTIONS/2.txt) and [html file](http://drdhaval2785.github.io/github_issue_backup/sanskrit-lexicon/CORRECTIONS/html/2.html).